Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proofs of Theorem ( a ) for and Corollary

-In this section we prove Theorem \ref{thm:eig-main} for all $p$ satisfying \eqref{eq:p-ass-sparse}.
-First let us derive the large deviation lower bound.
+First we derive the large deviation lower bound.
 This will be straightforward.
 To derive that bound we will need estimates on the binomial upper tail probability.
 We use the following result.

 \begin{lem}[{\cite[Lemma 4.7.2]{Ash}}] Let $X \stackrel{d}{=} \dBin(N,s)$ for some $N \in \N$ and $s \in (0,1)$.
-Fix any $\uplambda \in (s, 1)$.
+Fix any $\uplambda \in (s, 1]$.
 Then

 where $I_s(\cdot)$ is the binary relative entropy function.
 That is, \beq I_s(\uplambda) := \uplambda \log \frac{\uplambda}{s} + (1-\uplambda) \log \frac{1-\uplambda}{1-s}. \eeq \end{lem}